Q. What challenges are new and/or continuing international students experiencing with entering the U.S.?

 Q: If I am transferring my SEVIS record to Georgia Tech but plan to enroll online only from outside the U.S., will my SEVIS record be active?

-A. If you do not plan to re-enter the U.S. for studies, OIE will defer your start date on the transfer I-20 to the spring 2021 term.
-In this situation you will not be required to pay the I-901 fee again and will not need to apply for a new visa if the previous F-1 visa is not expired.
+A. If you do not plan to re-enter the U.S. for studies, OIE will defer your start date on the transfer I-20 to the term in which you plan to arrive in the U.S. In this situation you will not be required to pay the I-901 fee again and will not need to apply for a new visa if the previous F-1 visa is not expired.

 A. On July 14, SEVP rescinded guidance requiring all students to receive updated I-20 reflecting enrollment plans for the term.
 Students interested in traveling with a letter stating Georgia Tech’s instructional delivery plans are encouraged to request the “OIE Support Letter” in the iStart F/J Check In Menu.